Mihai Marinescu: Formula Renault 3.5 Series

 In March 2009, Marinescu took part in Formula Renault 3.5 Series pre-season testing for the Austrian Interwetten.com team before signing with them a few days before the first round of the season in Barcelona.
 However, he was replaced by Tobias Hegewald after the first championship event, but this was only for Hegewald to gain experience of the circuit for his forthcoming F2 campaign, with Marinescu returning to the team for the following round in Monaco.

 However, before the next round in Hungary, Marinescu left Interwetten.com and signed for the Italian RC Motorsport team to partner Pasquale Di Sabatino.
 He returned to Interwetten at Le Mans, but failed to break into the points.

 Formula Two

 In 2010, Marinescu joined the FIA Formula Two Championship.
 He consistently finished in the midfield, and signed up to race in the series again in 2011.
 On 1 October 2011, Marinescu won his maiden race in Formula 2 at Monza.

+Post racing career

+Marinescu is an established race engineer with experience in F4 and F3.
+He has worked for Prema Racing and AIX Racing, and has worked with drivers including Mick Schumacher and Max Verstappen.

+As preparation for his engineering degree, Marinescu built a racing simulator using one of his former F2 cars.
+The simulator was made available to the public for several years at a pub in his hometown of Brașov.

+He has also been a regular commentator on Romanian broadcasts of the 24 Hours of Le Mans.